Featured News

 October 17, 2025

 Broome County Transit (BC Transit) celebrated the arrival of its first six battery electric buses (BEBs) with a ribbon-cutting ceremony on October 14.
 Manufactured by GILLIG, the zero-emission buses will begin carrying riders this month, marking the start of a cleaner, quieter era of public transit in Broome County.
-Supported by nearly $11 million in competitive federal grant funding and state-level investment, the new buses are part of a larger effort to bring 13 full battery-electric buses to the BC Transit fleet by 2027.
+Supported by nearly $11 million in competitive federal grant funding and state-level investment, the new buses are part of a larger effort to bring 13 battery electric buses to the BC Transit fleet by 2027.
 These vehicles will replace older diesel models, improving air quality, reducing greenhouse gas emissions, and lowering operating noise across the community.

 Press Release